 Excavation is the equipment-heavy task of removing the earth from the allotted area in order to make room for the foundation.
 Depending on the depth and hardness of the soil, the trench may need to be reinforced as earth is removed.
 If the earth is extremely loose, planking will be put in place to hold the sides until the foundation can be poured.

 Pouring the Foundation

 Once the excavation is done, the foundation will be poured.
 The concrete (sometimes a mixture, depending on the use of the building) is poured into troughs which help to contain the mixture as it forms and shapes it into a proper and workable structure.
-The curing of the foundation takes from 3 to 10 days, although some masonry work can be done in the meantime.
+The curing of the foundation takes from 3 to 10 days.
+Some masonry work can be done in the meantime.